Gauthami-1/ECE445-Notebook/Gauthami/README.md

 |   Total (Peak)        | -       | -                | ~357W (Peak), ~178W Typical |
 |   Battery Output      | 11.1V   | 2 × 22.75A       | ~504.4W available          |

+Power Calculation Breakdown:
+We used the formula:
+P = V × I, where P is power in watts, V is voltage in volts, and I is current in amperes.

+- Weapon Motor (RS2205):
+  11.1V × 13.5A = 149.85W (typical)
+  11.1V × 25A = 277.5W (peak)

+- Mobility Motors (N20 ×2):
+  3V × 0.03A = 0.09W (idle)
+  3V × 1A = 3W (peak)

+- ESP32 + Peripherals:
+  3.3V × 0.25A = 0.825W

+- Motor Driver (DRV8833):
+  5V × 1A = 5W

+- Temperature Sensor:
+  5V × 0.0001A = 0.0005W

+- Battery Output:
+  11.1V × (2 × 22.75A) = 504.4W available

+These calculations confirm that our battery output supports the expected peak consumption while maintaining safe operating margins.

 ---

 ## February 28th, 2025 Begin PCB layout and circuit design